 - GRE is not confined to a specific discipline but, the GMAT is a required test for business studies.

 - The test duration for GRE in paper based examination is 3.5 hours while in the computer-based examination is 3.75 hours.
 Unlike GMAT, where the duration is 3.5 hours only.

 - The objective of the GRE is to apply for admissions in postgraduate and doctoral degree courses in different universities.
 As opposed to GMAT, the purpose is to apply for admission in graduate level management programs of business schools.

 The examinations check a student’s quantitative reasoning, verbal ability, analytical skills.
 Moreover, the scores are valid for a period of 5 years.
 The GMAT is accepted by all business schools, but now GRE is also accepted by the maximum number of B-schools.
-The examinations are generally computer based but paper-based exams are held where the computers are not available at the test centres.
+The examinations are generally computer-based but paper-based exams are held where the computers are not available at the test centers.

 After the above discussion, it can be said that both the exams are completely different.
 If you want to apply for non-management master’s degree, then GRE is the best option for you, but if your whole sole ambition is to become a management graduate, then you must go for the GMAT.